LilyTronics/lily_py_unit_test/docs/test_runner.rst

 This is relative to the :code:`test` folder.
 Be sure to run the test runner from the :code:`test` folder.
 You can also use an absolute path to the folder containing the test suites.

-The test runner will scan all Python modules in the folder in :code:`src` recursively.
+The test runner will scan all Python modules in the folder :code:`src` recursively.
 This means all 4 python modules are checked for test suites.

-The test runner imports each module and checks if the module contains a class that is based on the test suite base class (:code:`class MyTestSuite(lily_unit_test.TestSuite)`).
+The test runner imports each module and checks if the module contains a class that is based on the test suite base class (e.g.: :code:`class MyTestSuite(lily_unit_test.TestSuite)`).

 All test suites are executed in alphabetical order.
 If a specific order is required, use numbers in the file and folder names to sort them.